 For many, giving up the partnership means sacrificing a hard-won title: "committed wife," "husband," or "partner."
 The fear of losing this established persona—the "college sweetheart" story, for example—often outweighs the pain of the dead relationship.

-Joshua T. Berglan highlights an even darker facet of this codependent cycle: the role of secrets
+Joshua T. Berglan highlights an even darker facet of this codependent cycle: the role of secrets and abandonment issues.

 "They were the bearers of my secrets... they knew my drug use, the crimes I was doing, all those secrets that became my prison."